bilsimaging/soundsnapper/README.md

 - Suggest improvements
 - Star the repository if you like it!

-## 📄 License

-MIT License - feel free to use this code for your own projects!

 ## 🙏 Acknowledgments

 - **Google** for Gemini 2.5 Flash Image Preview